stephenmkbrady/django_matrix_client_basic/README.md

 Note: The Procfile, Pipfile, Pipfile.lock and requirements.txt do not need to be modified for this.

+__1. IMPORTANT: Open pymatrix_client/settings.py and set "DEBUG = False" from "DEBUG = True"__
-1. heroku create
+2. heroku create
-2. heroku addons:add heroku-postgresql
+3. heroku addons:add heroku-postgresql
-3. git push heroku master
+4. git push heroku master
-4. heroku ps:scale web=1
+5. heroku ps:scale web=1
-5. heroku open
+6. heroku open

 ### TODO
 #### Major Tasks in order of priority